r-freund/coursera-getting-and-cleaning-data/Codebook.md

 - subject.id: numerical (integer) identifier of subject, values: 1-30 (as taken from the original data set)
 - activity: label of activity (coded as a factor in R), values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-The following variables contain the mean values of the respective variable name:
+The following columns contain the mean values of the respective variable name:
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z